vdsm/virtual-dsm/readme.md

   ```

 > [!TIP]
-> This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This can also be used to resize an existing disk to a larger capacity without any data loss.

 ### How do I add multiple disks?